mkthewlis/Milestone-Project-2/README.md

 ![Errors shown with JSHint validator](https://github.com/mkthewlis/Milestone-Project-2/blob/master/assets/images/jshint.png)
 - *quiz.js* - Here I was also missing four semicolons in one of my functions, which I also corrected by adding them to my code.
 - *newsletter.js* - This file passed without any errors.

+### Testing compatibility with different browsers

+I manually tested the website on the following web browsers, checking that buttons, responsiveness and design worked as planned:
+- Google Chrome
+- Mozilla Firefox
+- Apple Safari

+### Testing the design's responsiveness on several screen sizes

+I manually tested the design of the live project by doing the following:
+- Using Google Developer Tools to view the project on devices with different screen sizes.
+- Checking whether the Google Maps feature still worked as planned on smaller devices, without compromising the ability to view the information stored on each marker.
+- Controlling whether the hidden results area for the quiz would expand the background area to fit the content on smaller screens.
+- Asking for feedback from friends and family who opened and interacted with the project on their devices.

+The following manual tests led to minor changes in image height, margins and padding of certain features targeted with media queries, which can be viewed by seeing changes to my project through the [commit history](https://github.com/mkthewlis/Milestone-Project-2/commits/master).
+However, one noticable change worth mentioning was removing the animated arrows between each question for the 'Quiz' page on the smallest screens.
+I made this decision as keeping them would have led to a negative user experience, as the arrows are unnecessary when scrolling on a small screen and I realised that removing them would not compromise the overall design whilst keeping them might irritate the user.

+### Manually testing my JavaScript code for the 'Quiz' page

+Before beginning my project, I created a practice repository to determine the outline of the JavaScript and jQuery code required to build a quiz (as mentioned earlier in this document).
+Whilst building the quiz, I continued to test it's validity with JSHint, as described throroughly above.
+This practice quiz in preparation for my project can be found [here](https://github.com/mkthewlis/quiz-practice).

+However, once I began working on this project and developed it further, I began to test it from a user's perspective.
+This led to the following corrections and changes:
+- I realised I would need to include different messages to the user depending on their score, either congratulating them or encouraging them to try again
+- I also realised I had to add a message if the user submitted the quiz without clicking any answers
+- As the user's results are based on clicking a button, I had to prevent users from clicking a correct answer multiple times.
+I therefore included the following code to only run the function once when clicked: `    $('.true').one('click', function() {``

 #### Sources: